 Traffic infractions in general are committed while driving a vehicle.
-VTL 509 (6) is an exception.
+Vehicle & Traffic Law § 509 (6) is one of the exceptions.
 A ticket for this violation can be issued to someone who is not in their car and did not drive.
-A violation of this statute is simply when a person is in possession of a fake driver’s license.
+A violation of this statute occurs simply when a person is in possession of a fake driver’s license.
 The exact wording of the statute is as follows:

 No licensee shall voluntarily permit any other person to use his license, nor shall any person at any time possess or use any forged, fictitious or illegally obtained license, or use any license belonging to another person.